kaspeak/Kaspeak/README.md

   - Voice and text are only visible and audible within the chosen channel.
   - Occupy any free channel and explore Kaspa’s capabilities with a friend.
 - If you have no friends, that’s unfortunate—but it won’t stop you from experiencing Kaspa’s speed!
-  - Flip the **Listen Self** toggle to hear your own voice coming straight from the depths of the block DAG.
+  - Flip the **Listen Self** toggle to hear your own voice coming straight from the depths of the blockdag.

 ---